small estate affidavit illinois small estate affidavit illinois

 Necessary Information

 The affidavit requires specific details.
-Include decedent’s name, death date, and residence at time of death.
+Include the decedent’s name, death date, and residence at the time of death.
 List all personal assets, such as bank accounts and personal property.
 Names and addresses of beneficiaries or heirs must be clearly stated, along with any funeral expenses paid.

 Process Steps